 5.2 Case Study

-The sections below use the mtcars dataset to predict mpg from the other variables with regularization function glmnet::glmnet().
-Set up a train-test split, training on 5-fold CV.
+The next three sections use regularization to fit a model of mpg on the other variables in the mtcars dataset.
+Set up a train-test split, training with 5-fold CV.

 data("mtcars")